 Shedding some light on the situation, coach Darren Cahill told Nine’s World Wide of Sports that he is yet to be given a definite decision from Halep concerning the US Open but it is doubtful.
 The Romanian returned to action this week at the Prague Open where she has reached the final.
 It is her first professional tournament since February.

+“I did ask her before Prague started and her gut feeling that she wasn’t going to play (the US Open) but she wanted to play this tournament,” Cahill said on Sunday.
 “It was the first one coming back from COVID restrictions and she wanted to see how she felt.
 It’s a short flight from Romania to Prague, but there is a big difference flying to New York.”

 LiveScore, one of the world’s leading real-time sports updates and results providers, has announced its title sponsorship of the ‘LiveScore Cup’, with WTA World Number 3 Karolina Pliskova headlining a number of European stars as live women’s tennis returns.